BrazenCloud/Actions/ad/groups/getFilter/README.md

 <!-- region Generated -->
 # ad:groups:getFilter

-Returns groups from Active Directory
+Returns groups from Active Directory based on a filter.

 ## Metadata